erictleung/tutorial-vim/vim-tutorial.md

 ## Why use vim?

-1. Modal editing
+Modal editing

-2. Smart regular expressions
-3. Precise selections and manipulations
+Precise selections and manipulations

-4. Precise and faster movement
+Precise and faster movement

-5. [Vim on the internet][vim-net]
+[Vim on the internet][vim-net]

 More reasons: